The Prym-Hitchin Connection and Anti-Invariant Level-Rank Duality: Introduction

 Note that the symplectic geometric (or K\"ahler) description of these moduli spaces (well-known and classical in the standard setting) has not yet been developed.
 We therefore take a purely algebro-geometric road to verifying the conditions on the candidate symbol of the heat operator, which in the case of bundles on a curve (no covering) was developed by the authors in \cite{BBMP:2020}.
 The key tool there (substituting for the Narasimhan-Atiyah-Bott K\"ahler form) is an explicit determination of the Atiyah class of the determinant-of-cohomology line bundle on the moduli space of bundles, based on work of Beilinson and Schechtman \cite{beilinson.schechtman:1988}.

 Once the existence of the Prym-Hitchin connection is established, we can look at generalizing some of the properties that are known to be satisfied by the classical Hitchin connection.
 In particular, we will look at level-rank duality in the anti-invariant case, extending work of Zelaci \cite{zelaci:twistconf}.
 It was shown by Belkale in \cite{belkale:2009} that the level-rank duality respects the connections on the various bundles involved in the statement.
 We formulate a version of level-rank duality in the Prym setting, see (\ref{strangedualityatlast}), show that it is an isomorphism at level one (Corollary \ref{anti-lr-level1}), and that at all levels it gives a flat morphism (Theorem \ref{SDflatgeneral}).
-We expect the duality to be an isomorphism at all levels, but do not establish this.
+We expect the duality to be an isomorphism at all levels, but do not establish this\footnote{Since this paper first appeared on the arXiv, we have been informed by Mukhopadhyay that he has established this result for arbitrary fixed curves \cite{mukh:forth}.}.
 In order to do this, we prove in Theorem \ref{equivlaszlo} a variant of a theorem of Laszlo \cite{laszlo:1998}, showing that the Prym-Hitchin connection is equivalent to the WZW connection for twisted conformal blocks.
 We also need to make use of conformal embeddings in the setting of twisted conformal blocks (see also \cite{mukhopadhyay.zelaci:2020} for some related work).

-The formalism of \cite{BBMP:2020} was recently also used by Biswas, Mukhopadhyay and Wentworth in \cite{BMW:2023, bmw:2024, biswas2023geometrization} and Ouaras in \cite{ouaras:thesis,ouaras2023parabolic} to construct a Hitchin connection in the case of parabolic principal bundles with arbitrary simple structure group, or parabolic vector bundles with arbitrary fixed determinant, respectively.
+The formalism of \cite{BBMP:2020} was recently also used by Biswas, Mukhopadhyay and Wentworth in \cite{BMW:2023, bmw:2024, biswas2023geometrization} and Ouaras in \cite{ouaras:thesis, ouaras2023parabolic} to construct a Hitchin connection in the case of parabolic principal bundles with arbitrary simple structure group, or parabolic vector bundles with arbitrary fixed determinant, respectively.
 Both our setting, and that of these parabolic versions, can be understood as special cases of moduli space of torsors for a parahoric Bruhat-Tits group scheme, and we expect a construction of the Hitchin connection to go through in that generality.
 As of this writing some foundational elements (mainly regarding the corresponding moduli spaces of parahoric Higgs bundles, as well as a parahoric version of Beilinson and Schechtman's theory of trace complexes \cite{beilinson.schechtman:1988}) are missing to carry out the construction in this level of generality.
 We hope to revisit this in the future.